RafaGago/base_library/readme.md

   applications either by message passing (through lock-free queues) or by using cooperative scheduling).

-Everything tries to be very lightweight and comprised of "static inline" func- tions and generating macros, but unfortunately on some instances this isn't possible.

-It depends on the platform which functions aren't "static inline".
-It is recommended to use this library as a static library.
+It depends on the platform which functions are or aren't "static inline", so it might happen that in some platform some things compile as header only and in another one it does need some definitions on .c files.
+It's recommended to use this library as a static library on all platforms.

 2. (noblock) Non (OS) blocking queues
 -------------------------------------